provose/provose/docs/v1.0/reference/source.md

 If you want to make modifications to Provose and use them, you should clone the Provose repository on GitHub with with shell command `git clone --recurse-submodules https://github.com/provose/provose.git`.
 After that, you can set the `source` parameter to be the local filesystem path where you cloned the repository.

-THe `source` parameter comes from Terraform's underlying module syntax--not Provose itself.
+The `source` parameter comes from Terraform's underlying module syntax--not Provose itself.
 The Terraform documentation has more information about [how to specify `source` in a module configuration](https://www.terraform.io/docs/modules/sources.html).

 ## Examples